zeeeero43/Grema/replit.md

-✓ Animated 3-step process section with premium brand styling ✓ Infinite carousel with all 15 authentic Google reviews ✓ German localization for review content and timestamps
+✓ Animated 3-step process section with premium brand styling ✓ Infinite carousel with all 15 authentic Google reviews ✓ German localization for review content and timestamps ✓ Comprehensive FAQ section with 6 professional questions and answers ✓ Interactive accordion design with hover animations and gold accents

 ## System Architecture